Shubhammawa/Information-Systems/README.md

 # Information-Systems
 All code for the Information Systems Lab.
-Implementations of python libraries like numpy, scipy, matplotlib.
+Implementations of python libraries like numpy, scipy, sympy and matplotlib.